Editor’s Note: This article was last updated on March 26, 2019

 With an ideal decommissioning service, you don’t have to worry about shipping insurance, recycling non-viable parts, wiping your drives for security, or even the logistics of the decommission itself.
 They’ll handle all aspects transparently, responsibly, and as quickly as possible.

 So whether you’re the project manager or just an interested party involved in a data center decommission, we hope this gives you a little insight and forewarning into avoiding these common mistakes yourself.
-Ready to move on to the next step?
+Get a head start and read our blog on Best Places to Sell Used IT Equipment Before Year End!
+Or are you ready to move on to the next step?
 Download our Data Center Decommission Checklist

 Have something to add?
 Let us know your thoughts in the comments below!